- too it is for drifting sideways without forward movement

-In relation to sails, in practice it is often difficult to distinguish between the Coanda effect and the winds work with the Bernoulli teorem
+In relation to sails, it is in practice often difficult to distinguish between the effect of Coanda (bending the flow) and the flow working with the Bernoulli teorem (presure difference).

 A square sail don't have this facility, it has only a leech probably reinforced by a bolt rope.
 The square sail trick is to stretch this foreleech most possible - on one-masted square-rigging by tying the foreleech with a bowline to the forestay or the bow and at same time haul down in aft brace.

 The classic more-masted square-sailers had to fasten where they could.
 But even so, the general was, that a square-rigged vessel on her best could go 7 point (70-80 degree) to the wind.
 In hundreds of years the western tall ships with square-sails had to wait for favourable winds before sailing off - or follow the trade winds on their way around the world.

 A square sail is more fitted for running than lateen sails, specially those of more rounded shape like a spinakker.
 Of that reason many oldtimer Atlantic sailers of caravel type (lateen rigged) often got changed their rigging on the islands west of Africa, for then the next month or two to follow the trade wind across the Atlantic ocean to the Caribean sea equipped with square sails.